🌲 The Ultimate New England Camping Guide: What to Pack for an Unforgettable Trip

 The Ultimate New England Camping Checklist

-This checklist covers everything you need for a comfortable, car-based camping trip in the region.
+This checklist covers everything you need for a comfortable camping trip in the region.

 🏕️ Shelter & Sleep (The Non-Negotiables)